Senior Electronics Engineer

 The Company

-We are an innovative technology leader supporting a range of high-tech industries.
-Our teams work on advanced RF power solutions and cutting-edge electronic systems for both commercial and R&D projects.
-Due to continued growth, we are now seeking a Senior Electronics Engineer with strong experience in electronic manufacturing.
+Our client is an innovative technology leader supporting a range of high-tech industries.
+Teams work on advanced RF power solutions and cutting-edge electronic systems for both commercial and R&D projects.
+Due to continued growth, they are now seeking a Senior Electronics Engineer with extensive experience in electronic manufacturing.

 The Role